Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 1000 MHz/1 GHz

-You can paint Kent Electronics 400-1000 MHz LP PCB antennas black or another color.
+You can paint Kent Electronics 400–1000 MHz LP PCB antennas black or another color.
 The brand and type of paint makes no difference.
-The metallic paints are not electrically conductive, shiny, but not conducting.
+The metallic paints are generally not electrically conductive.
 Use enough paint to get the desired color, but no more.

 Paint changes the frequency of the antenna a little bit.
-So the 400-1000 MHz becomes 390-980 MHz, but still works fine with wireless microphones, for example.
+The 400–1000 MHz becomes 390–980 MHz, but it still works fine with wireless microphones, for example.

 Some users have had limited success dipping them in plastic coatings, but this is not recommended by the manufacturer.

 If you don't want to paint it but do want to make it unobtrusive, you can cover it with a lightweight, non-metallic fabric.